Kinesiology Graduate Program

-The Fall 2014 application process will begin in November 2013 and run until the deadline of April 1, 2014.
+The Fall 2015 application process will begin in November 2015 and run until the deadline of April 1, 2015.
 Note: Deadline for Graduate Athletic Training Education Program will be earlier than April 1.
-Please consult Athletic Training page for details.
+Please contact Dr. Tsuruike at email@example.com for details.
 Because we can only admit a certain number of students into each concentration, we strongly recommend that application materials be sent in earlier than the deadline.
 The application process is outlined on this webpage, and on the linked Grad Studies page as well.
-Please direct all inquiries to the graduate coordinator, Dr. Matt Masucci, at Matthew.email@example.com.
-During Fall 2013 semester contact Interim Graduate Coordinator, Dr. Ted Butryn, at firstname.lastname@example.org
+Please direct all inquiries to the graduate coordinator, Dr. Ted Butryn, at firstname.lastname@example.org.

 On this webpage, you will find a wealth of information, and links to useful information on other sites within the university.
 In addition, please download and consult the Graduate Handbook, which contains a wealth of information related to the department and program.
 It should be your first stop when seeking an answer to any program question you may have.

 To apply to the university, and the Department of Kinesiology:

 1. You simply go through the CSU Mentor page, and follow the step-by-step instructions.
 Please be sure to completely fill out your application, as incomplete applications will not be considered.
 Please send official transcripts from ALL higher education institutions attended (even if you did not get your degree) to the Graduate Admissions & Program Evaluations Office by mail or in person.
 Please do not send them to the Office of Graduate Studies & Research.
 All transcripts must be sealed and unopened in order to be accepted as official documents.
 COPIES OF TRANSCRIPTS OR OPENED TRANSCRIPTS WILL NOT BE ACCEPTED.